 The terms State work or State service includes work done by civil servants, Gardaí, Defence Forces, local authority and Health Service Executive (HSE) staff.
 The term mentally impaired is used in the 2001 Act and is defined in Section 5 of the Criminal Law (Sexual Offences) Act 1993.
 This refers to anyone suffering from a disorder of the mind, whether through mental disability or mental illness, which is of such a nature or degree as to render them incapable of living an independent life or of guarding against serious exploitation.

-The Garda Central Vetting Unit deals with requests to vet certain prospective employees.
+The Garda Central Vetting Unit deals with requests to provide information on certain prospective employees.
 It only deals with requests from organisations that are registered with the Unit - see 'How to apply' below.
-It is intended to expand the Garda vetting service to all organisations which recruit people who have substantial unsupervised access to children and vulnerable adults

 When the National Vetting Bureau (Children and Vulnerable Persons) Act 2012 comes into effect, it will make it mandatory for persons working with children or vulnerable adults to be vetted by the Gardaí.
 The Act also provides for the use of "soft" information in regard to vetting.
 This is information other than criminal convictions where such information leads to a bona-fide belief that a person poses a threat to children or vulnerable persons.
 Under the Act the Garda Central Vetting Unit will become the National Vetting Bureau and the vetting procedures will be put on a statutory basis.